JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/upgrading-npm-dependencies.md

 ---
 I have a confession: I did not know how to update npm dependencies until today.
 I know, it's shameful.
 But the good news is now I do!

-I wanted to improve [Democratic Carpool Karaoke](https://democratic-carpool-karaoke.herokuapp.com/) but alas, some of depencies were a bit too old so I looked up how to <del>pretend everything is okay when it's not</del> how to upgrade npm dependencies.
+I wanted to improve [Democratic Carpool Karaoke](https://democratic-carpool-karaoke.herokuapp.com/) but alas, some of depencies were a bit too old so I looked up how <del> to pretend everything is okay when it's not</del> to upgrade npm dependencies.
 I'd like to leave some memos for my future self.

 ## Contents
 + How to read npm version - Major.Minor.Patch